When should you start ACT and SAT test prep for your homeschool student?

 Both the ACT and SAT have reading comprehension sections, where students must read a short passage and then answer questions based on it.

-Reading aloud to your children at almost any age – from babies to middle school and beyond – have produced many benefits in a number of studies (see this recent example from the New York Times).
+Reading aloud to your children at almost any age – from babies to middle school and beyond – have produced many benefits in a number of studies (learn more in this “World Read Aloud Day” article).

 Homeschoolers will probably also want to take advantage of resources such as Sarah Mackenzie’s Read-Aloud Revival to hone their reading skills.